Advance global policy and practice as a leader, scholar, or practitioner.

 This specialization prepares you to engage organizations and communities in social change.
 You will build your knowledge in community intervention and learn to help organize, coordinate, promote, and lead efforts to improve living and working conditions as well as assess community needs.
 This program emphasizes action research in building toward your dissertation, in which you will develop knowledge about working with communities.
 You will also describe and apply theories of community psychology in relation to social change.

-With this specialization, you could work in a variety of human and social services roles in governmental and nongovernmental organizations.
+With this specialization, you could work in a variety of human and social services roles in governmental and nongovernmental organizations.1

 This program of study is for students who hold a master’s degree in human services, counseling, social work, or psychology from an accredited university.
-To recognize your past academic progress, you may be eligible to apply previously earned credits toward your doctoral program, significantly reducing your time to completion and total cost.* Contact an enrollment advisor at 855-646-5286 for details.
+To recognize your past academic progress, you may be eligible to apply previously earned credits toward your doctoral program, significantly reducing your time to completion and total cost.2 Contact an enrollment specialist at 855-646-5286 for details.

 If you hold a master’s degree in a non-related field of study (any discipline other than human services, counseling, social work, or psychology) or a bachelor’s degree in any field of study from an accredited university choose Track II.